amritrai5757/onlinestore/README.md

 Used "firestore" database which is a nosql & schemaless database.
 All the data is stored in collection & document form, in which each document stores data in mapped form(key value form).

-We have build an express backend and hosted it on cloud function In ecommerce site we have used google cloud fucntions
+We have build a cloud functions hosted on google cloud In ecommerce site we have used google cloud fucntions